Emotional Intelligence & Leadership

 - Admit and learn from mistakes.
 Emotionally intelligent professionals take criticism well.
 They listen effectively (paying attention to the emotions behind others’ words).
 They discuss and respect others’ viewpoints.
 And unlike those with low EQ, they avoid placing blame when mistakes occur.
 Instead, they view conflicts and problems as learning experiences – seeking ways to prevent them from happening again.

 Not surprisingly, people with high emotional intelligence are better able to manage work relationships.
 By understanding the role emotion plays in the workplace, they react appropriately and more effectively.
-As a result, they are perceived as strong and authentic – and people naturally want to follow their lead.
+As a result, they are perceived as strong and authentic – and people naturally want to follow their leadership.

 Looking for your food & beverage organization’s next great leader?